Dev

 are the UUIDs and timestamps in these payloads actually valid

 Yes.
-UUIDs follow the UUIDv4 format with correct version and variant bits, and timestamps are ISO 8601 UTC (e.g. 2024-03-15T14:32:07.000Z).
+UUIDs follow the UUIDv4 format with correct version and variant bits, and timestamps are ISO 8601 UTC strings.
 Both are randomly generated client-side and have no connection to any real system or record.
+They pass UUID validation and date parsing in JavaScript, Python, and most other runtimes.

 can I generate multiple payloads at once for batch testing

-Yes — set the count field above 1 and the output becomes a JSON array of independently randomised payloads.
+Yes — set the count field above 1 and the output becomes a JSON array of independently randomized payloads.
 This is handy for seeding a database, batch-testing a parser, or simulating a burst of incoming events in a load test.